 For this website is a cry in the arid desert of Secular Materialism.

 And it is an expression of my ongoing attempt to understand whence this aridity came—and where we must turn to restore it to a living garden of culture once more.

 All my efforts to understand lead ever more in the direction that Valentin Tomberg points to as the source: the ‘turning away’ that manifested itself in “the Reformation, rationalism, the French revolution” etc.

 And my years of living in France and study of French history only continually re-emphasise how much the secular sickness of the West owes to the French Revolution and the innumerable later revolutions it begat.

-And there I have indicated how clear it became to me that modern, secular France – which personally I find so terribly materialistic – only prospered by the calculated, determined attempt to eradicate the French Catholic culture that had previously existed.
+And there I indicated how clear it came to me that modern, secular France – which personally I find so terribly materialistic – only prospered by a vicious, calculated, determined attempt to eradicate the French Catholic culture that had previously existed.

-Recently all of this came even more sharply into focus via an old out-of-copyright book I recently discovered - The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces by Bernard St John.
+Recently, all this came even more sharply into focus via an old out-of-copyright book I recently discovered – The Blessed Virgin in the Nineteenth Century: Apparitions, Revelations, Graces by Bernard St John.